natnael6825/newnovel.org-novel-downloader-Scraper/ReadMe.md

 ## Getting Started

 1. **Download the Code as a Zip File**:
-   - Visit the code repository on GitHub using your web browser.
    - Click on the "Code" button located near the top right of the repository's main page.
    - In the dropdown menu, select "Download ZIP."
    - Save the downloaded zip file to a directory on your computer.